-Payments to service, disability, and survivor benefit recipients increased \$74.3 million, or 6.33% during FY2015.
-Service retirement payments increased 6.82% while disability and survivor benefits payments increased by 3.94% and 5.61%, respectively.
+Payments to service, disability, and survivor benefit recipients increased \$64.7 million, or 6.19% during FY2016.
+Service retirement payments increased 6.65% while disability and survivor benefits payments increased by 3.58% and 1.38%, respectively.
 Each year, a portion of the increase in payment amounts comes from the 3% cost-of-living allowance calculated on the base benefit amount.
 The remainder of the increase is the relatively higher benefits of new retirees due to higher final average salary.
-New service retirements have remained level for three years; however, we anticipate an increase as we approach the date of August 1, 2017, when legislated changes in age and service credit requirements for retirement eligibility become effective.
+New service retirements have remained level for three years; however we anticipate an increase as we approach the date of August 1, 2017 when legislated changes in age and service credit requirements for retirement eligibility become effective.
+New retirees being added to the retiree rolls have also outpaced those being removed from the retiree rolls by 2-3% each year since FY2011.